Belema/request-etag/README.md

 	var eTagRequest = new ETagRequest(cacheConfig, require('request'));

-**Note that the signature of the get method of the underlying HTTP request client MUST be the same as that of the get method of the [request](https://www.npmjs.com/package/request) module.**
+**Note that the signature of the get method of the underlying HTTP request client MUST be the same as that of the get method of the [request](https://www.npmjs.com/package/request) package.**

 The first call GET request will be sent without an `If-None-Match` header, and its response will contain a body.